 - Count back from 1,000.

-- Deep Sleep – Protogenx
+- Deep Sleep by Protogenx

-- Bio-Identical Melatonin – Protogenx
+- Bio-Identical Melatonin by Protogenx

-- Native Rest
+- Native Rest by Primal Force

-- Sleep Ease
+- Sleep Ease essential oil by Eden’s Garden

-- Good Night
+- Good Night essential oil by Eden’s Garden

 The ones that worked best for me were Deep Sleep and Native Rest.
-The latter being my favorite of the two.
+The latter is my favorite of the two.
 I used Native Rest successfully when traveling to Finland and dealing with the 7-hour time difference.

 Don’t Give Up

 Even though I began sleeping better with the help of the supplements, I was exhausted for a very long time.
-Don’t give up.